JuliaHealth/NeuroAnalyzer.jl/README.md

 - Pluto interface

 EEG:
+- calculate difference between channels
+- topoplot of which electrode at a given time exhibits statistically significant difference between two signals
 - check where pad0 is not used
 - add s_hspectrum() and s_wspectrum() for PSD plots
 - detect artifacts using TKEO